L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/The Clothier.md

 ### The Clothier

-A merchant in [[content/World/Grimmora/Locations/Mightrest]] who trades winter gear (cloaks, boots, tabards) for ice wolf pelts.
+A merchant in [[Mightrest]] who trades winter gear (cloaks, boots, tabards) for ice wolf pelts.
 Shows particular kindness to [[Temerity]] by gifting him red horn cosies and allowing him to use fabric offcuts.